combinaut/director/README.md

 ### Chaining
 Alias lookups will chain if an alias `target_path` points to `source_path` of another.
 A `Director::AliasChainLoop` exception is raised if a cycle is detected in the alias chain in order to avoid infinite lookups.
+A chain ends when there is no alias with a `source_path` matching the `target_path` of the last alias found, or if the last alias found is has a `redirect` handler.
+A redirect alias ends the chain in order to force the browser to update its url, thus continuing the alias chain lookup in a second request.

 ## Constraints
 There are several constraints that can be applied to limit which requests are handled.
 Each constraint consists of a